-This appendix contains a list of the issues identified during the CIM XML interoperability testing organized by category.
+This appendix contains a list of the some of the issues identified during the CIM XML interoperability testing organized by category.
+The other issues are noted as notes under the test report tables 3-2 to 3-6.
 The status of the resolutions reached during the testing period are also reported.
 The open issues will be addressed within the CCAPI Task Force and IEC Working Group 13.